Fleckism/SecurityPlus/SecurityPlus/5A  Cryptographic Ciphers.md

 ## ASYMMETRIC ENCRYPTION

 In a **symmetric encryption cipher, the same secret key is used to perform both encryption and decryption operations**.
-With an ==asymmetric cipher, operations are performed by two different but related public and private keys in a key pair.==
+With an [[asymmetric]] cipher, operations are performed by two different but related public and private keys in a key pair.

 Each key is capable of reversing the operation of its pair.
 For example, if the **public key is used to encrypt a message**, only the paired private key can decrypt the ciphertext produced.
 The public key cannot be used to decrypt the ciphertext, even though it was used to encrypt it.